nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `view INDEX`

 * Only the index is searched.
-* The list use 1-based indexing, which means the index **must be a positive integer** such as 1, 2, 3, …
+* The list uses 1-based indexing, which means the index **must be a positive integer** such as 1, 2, 3, …
 * More details about the company at the index will be displayed.

 Examples: